vprince1/k8s-sandbox/README.md

 ```
 kubectl config use-context docker-for-desktop
 ```
-* The below command will build and push the docker image to your github account
+* The below command will build and push the docker image to your docker hub account
 ```
 mvn -f k8s-service-1/pom.xml clean install
 ```